 Burn Permits are issued under specific restricted conditions, and in certain rural areas of Elk Grove and Galt for property maintenance.
-The annual permit allows the burning of grass, tree trimmings, brush, and weeds only.
-Please check our Burn Area Map to determine if you live in an area eligible for a burn permit.
+The annual permit allows the burning of grass, tree trimmings, brush, and weeds ONLY.
+You can only burn on the property the Burn Permit is issued to.
+Please check our Burn Area Map Opens a New Window. to determine if you live in an area eligible for a burn permit.

 Burn Permit Approval

 All permit requests will be verified prior to issuance.
-Once approved, you will receive your permit via email.
-Please allow 3 to 5 business days.
+Once approved, you will receive your permit via e-mail.
+Please allow 3 to 5 business days for processing.

 Burn Permit Conditions